-Vegan summer rolls are colorful, healthy, easy to make, and a delicious appetizer or light entrée.
-These Vietnamese summer rolls contain rice noodles, quick pickled carrots, other veggies, and herbs.
+Vietnamese Salad Rolls are colorful, healthy, easy to make, and a delicious appetizer or light entrée.
+These Vietnamese Salad Rolls contain rice noodles, quick pickled carrots, other veggies, and herbs—they’re vegan!

-Serve vegetarian summer rolls with spicy peanut dipping sauce for a crave-worthy appetizer or light entrée.
+Serve Vietnamese Salad Rolls with Vietnamese peanut sauce for a crave-worthy appetizer or light entrée.

-Vietnamese Summer Rolls are rice paper wrappers rolled up around cooked rice noodles or rice vermicelli, vegetables, fresh herbs, and other ingredients like tofu, shrimp, or pork (these summer rolls are vegan!).
+Vietnamese Salad Rolls are rice paper wrappers rolled up around cooked rice noodles or rice vermicelli, vegetables, fresh herbs, and other ingredients like tofu (these summer rolls are vegan, but shrimp and pork are common non-vegetarian fillings!).

 These vegan rolls contain rice noodles, shredded cabbage, quick pickled carrots, cucumber, fresh mint, and cilantro.